SAP-samples/kyma-runtime-extension-samples/kyma-access-auth0-as-idp/README.md

    - Application Login URI: `IAS tenant`
    - Allowed Callback URLs: `Assertion Consumer Service Endpoint`.
 This can be discovered under `Tenant Settings -> SAML 2.0 Configuration`.
    ![application-uris](assets/auth0-application-uris.png)
-5. Download the SAML metadata xml file.
+5. Download the SAML metadata XML file.
    ![saml metadata](assets/auth0-download-saml-metadata.png)
    ![saml metatadata2](assets/auth0-download-saml-metadata-2.png)
 6. Configure one or more users in Auth0.
 They will be your default administrators of the Kyma runtime.
 Later, you can set up other users with [role-based access control (RBAC)](#configuring-role-based-access-control-rbac).